Committee Democrats Denounce Republican Proposals to Roll Back Working People’s Right to Bargain for Better Wages

 WASHINGTON – TODAY, Republicans on the Education and the Workforce Committee voted unanimously to advance three anti-union bills that sabotage workers’ ability to organize and collectively bargain for better wages.
 At the same time, they blocked Democrats’ efforts to enact legislation that would give 22 million workers a raise through the enactment of an increase in the federal minimum wage.

-“Rather than considering anti-labor bills that strip workers of their ability to bargain for better wages and working conditions, we should be focusing on polices that promote economic security,” said Ranking Member Bobby Scott (VA-03).
+“Rather than considering anti-labor bills that strip workers of their ability to bargain for better wages and working conditions, we should be focusing on policies that promote economic security,” said Ranking Member Bobby Scott (VA-03).
 “That’s precisely why I have introduced the Raise the Wage Act (H.R.
 15) to gradually increase the minimum wage to $15 per hour.
 I urge the Chair to find time to take this bill up, instead of bills that weaken workers’ bargaining power and make it harder for Americans to join or stay in the middle class.”

 While our economy is more productive than ever, workers have failed to see their fair share of these gains.
 Restoring unions’ strength is critical to helping hardworking Americans share in the wealth they help to create.